-Podiatrists and Corona Regional Medical Center diagnose, treat and prevent foot and ankle injuries.
-The pediatric staff recognizes the importance of the health and wellness of the foot and ankle, as well as how problems in either area can impact daily activities, so their goal is to return patients to pain-free mobility and better overall podiatric health.
+Podiatrists at Corona Regional Medical Center diagnose, treat and prevent foot and ankle injuries.
+The staff recognizes the importance of the health and wellness of the foot and ankle, as well as how problems in either area can impact daily activities, so their goal is to return patients to pain-free mobility and better overall podiatric health.

 Foot and Ankle Surgery